alizafeer/Dominos/Readme.txt

-The Main solution is in the FunctionApp folder.
+This is a simple solution to demonstrate use of Azure Serverless Functions The Main solution is in the FunctionApp folder.

 You can use Postman to test it manually once running using a Get request with "http://localhost:7071/api/AddUp?a=7"